qubic/archiver-db-migrator/README.md

 4. To migrate a range of epochs run `./archiver-db-migrator --database-path-old <old-db-dir> --database-path-new <new-db-dir> --migrate-epoch-range-start <epoch-number> --migrate-epoch-range-end <epoch-number>`.
 5. To migrate all the epochs run `/archiver-db-migrator --database-path-old <old-db-dir> --database-path-new <new-db-dir> --migrate-all true`

+> After migration, the data may not be fully organized, resulting in a larger storage footprint.
+> You can add the `--database-compact-after-migrate` flag to force database compaction at migration time.
+> Note that this may increase the migration time significantly.

 ```
 archiver-db-migrator [options...] [arguments...]